janek-j/janek-j/README.md

 # Hi there! 👋

 I'm a passionate computer science enthusiast who started this journey in 2020.
 Since 2022, I've been studying **Applied Computer Science** at the **Jagiellonian University** in Kraków, Poland.
+Also, I have just started a new position of C++ developer intern @CobhamSatcom
 ## About Me

 - 💻 I love programming and software engineering.